-The London to Brighton Veteran Car Run will return to the roads of Croydon in November, but this time with the highly polished old bangers pootling down a street near you from two separate directions.
+The London to Brighton Veteran Car Run will return to the roads of Croydon on November 4, but this time with the highly polished old bangers pootling down a street near you from two separate directions.

 Last autumn the car rally took a swerve from its traditional route – originally following the A23 Brighton Road – and bypassed Thornton Heath, South Croydon and Coulsdon because of impassable road works on Brixton Hill.